How can we help you?

 Court of Protection

-Fentons Solicitors LLP has a department specialising in dealing with the Court of Protection.
+Fentons Solicitors has a department specialising in dealing with the Court of Protection.
 Our Court of Protection lawyers are experienced in making applications to the Court and acting as professional deputies.

 If you require assistance, why not fill in the brief legal services enquiry form.